Clewsy/clews.pro/README.md

 * php - [php][link_dockerhub_php] - accessed by nginx containers in order to execute php scripts.
 * nginx-clews.pro - [nginx][link_dockerhub_nginx] - html and css files for my personal web site [clews.pro][link_clews].
 The html and css for clews.pro is also contained within this repository.
 * nginx-clews.dev - [nginx][link_dockerhub_nginx] - html and css files for my other personal web site [clews.dev][link_clews.dev].
 The html and css for clews.dev is also contained within this repository.
+* watchtower - [containrrr/watchtower][link_dockerhub_watchtower] - configured to check for updated container images - will download and run automatically.

 I switched from the official mariadb container for the nextcloud database to the linuxserver/mariadb container because the [linuxserver.io][link_web_linuxserver] developers allow you to specify uid and gid - this fixed the errors I encountered when attempting to create physical backups of database files belonging to an unknown user (uid 999).